 Please maintain physical distance from other passengers and transit staff when possible and follow our physical distancing markers where outlined.

 Use sanitizer before and after riding transit.
-We’re rolling out additional hand-sanitizer dispensers across the system which can currently be found at many SkyTrain Stations.
+We've installed hand sanitizer dispensers at many SkyTrain and SeaBus stations.

 Walking or cycling are great for your health, the environment, and help reduce congestion in transit and on the road.
 Visit the Active Transportation Options page for more.